artyomovs/netbox-plugin-config-officer/README.md

 # Config Officer - NetBox plugin

-NetBox plugin to deal with Cisco configuration (collect running config from cisco, indicates diffs and check compliance with templates).
+NetBox plugin that deals with Cisco device configuration (collects running config from Cisco devices, indicates config changes and checks templates compliance).

 A plugin for [NetBox](https://github.com/netbox-community/netbox) to work with running-configurations of Cisco devices.

-- Collect actual information from Cisco devices (running_config, version, ip addresses, etc.) for appearance in NetBox page.
+- Collect actual information from Cisco devices (running_config, version, ip addresses, etc.) and shows it on a dedicated NetBox page.
 - Save Cisco running configuration in local directory and display all changes with git-like diffs.
 - Set up configuration templates for distinct device roles, types.
-- Audit whether devices are configured as stated in appropriate template.
+- Audit whether devices are configured according to appropriate template.
 - Export template compliance detailed information to Excel.

 ## Installation and configuration